 The Aarti is performed for the Holy river Ganga and so major Part of the pooja is performed by the priests facing river Ganga.

-The Arti begins with a synchronised and long conch sound, and captivates the crowd for the next hour.
+The Arti begins with a synchronized and long conch sound and captivates the crowd for the next hour.

 We began the second day by paying homage to Kabir, from his birthplace at Lahartara, known as “Kabir Prakatya Sthal”.